-Philadelphia College of Osteopathic Medicine ("College") seeks to foster an inclusive educational and work environment for all faculty, staff, applicants for employment, and students.
-PCOM prohibits discrimination on the basis of age, race, sex, color, gender, gender identity and expression, national origin, ethnicity, ancestry, sexual orientation, religion, creed, disability, genetic information, marital status or any other legally protected class status in all its programs, activities, and employment practices.
+PCOM prohibits discrimination on the basis of age, race, color, gender, gender identity and expression, national origin, ancestry, sexual orientation, religion, creed, disability, genetic information or marital status or any other legally protected status.
+This policy applies in recruitment and admission of students, employment of faculty and staff, and scholarship and loan programs.
+This policy is also followed in the operation of all other programs, activities and services of the College.